fekoneko/pixiv-powerful-viewer/README.md

 - `↑` / `↓` or `W` / `S` - select previous / next work
 - `←` / `→` or `A` / `D` - navigate pages within a work
-- `Enter` - add selected work to favorites
+- `Shift + Enter` - add selected work to favorites
 - `Ctrl + Enter` - view favorite works
 - `F` - toggle fullscreen mode
 - `Space` - open work details (use `Ctr + ↑ / ↓` or `Ctrl + W / S` to scroll the menu)